Krush-aiden/DSA-Notes/Linked List/README.md

     }
     ```

+- **Reverse**:

+    ```javascript
+        // Function to reverse a linked list
+        // using the 3-pointer approach
+        function reverseLinkedList(head) {

+            // Initialize pointer 'currrent' at
+            // head of the linked list
+            let currrent = head;

+            // Initialize a pointer 'prev' to null
+            // representing the previous node
+            // (initially none)
+            let prev = null;

+            // Traversing the list, continue until
+            // 'currrent' reaches the end (null)
+            while (currrent !== null) {
+                // Store the next node in
+                // 'front' to preserve the reference
+                let front = currrent.next;

+                // Reverse direction of current node's
+                // 'next' pointer to point to 'prev' currrent.next = prev;

+                // Move 'prev' to the current node,
+                // preparing it for the next iteration prev = currrent;

+                // Move 'currrent' to the 'front' node
+                // (the next node), advancing traversal
+                currrent = front;
+            }

+            // Return the new head of
+            // the reversed linked list
+            return prev;
+        }
+    ```

 ## Basic Operations : Double Linked List

 - **Insertion**: Adding a new node to the list (at the beginning).